 Johnny Manziel Hits L.A.
-Night Club After Breakup
+Nightclub After Breakup

 — TMZ (@TMZ) April 1, 2019

 Unfortunately for Manziel, while he was getting ready to focus in on his career and dream of returning to the NFL, he wound up with an injury.
-On Saturday, during his second game for his new AAF team, the Memphis Express, Manziel wound up getting tackled by Will Hill, a former NFL player from the New York Giants, after one of Manziel’s passes got picked.
-Manziel wound up with a head injury and laid on the field for a few minutes before he was assisted off of the field.
-Manziel did not come back to the game.
+On Saturday, during his second game for his new AAF team, the Memphis Express, the 26-year-old quarterback wound up getting tackled by Will Hill, a former NFL player from the New York Giants, after one of Manziel’s passes got picked.
+Manziel wound up with a head injury and laid on the field for a few minutes before he was assisted off of the field, unable to return to the game.
 The Memphis Express hasn’t announced if Manziel will miss any games due to the injury.